Tonga: Religion

+Everyday life is heavily influenced by Polynesian traditions and by the Christian faith.
+The Sabbath is included in the constitution, with all commerce and entertainment activities stopped on Sundays.
+According to the World Factbook, as of 2016 an estimated 64.1% of the population were Protestant (including 35% who were followers of the Free Wesleyan Church, Free Church of Tonga 11.9%, Church of Tonga 6.8%, Assembly of God 2.3%, Seventh-day Adventist 2.2%, Tokaikolo Christian Church 1.6%, and 4.3% others).
+An estimated 18.6% were Mormons, 14.2% were Roman Catholic, and 2.4% followed other religions, while 0.5% followed no religion and 0.1% were of unspecified religious background.

 The Church of Jesus Christ of Latter-day Saints sent missionaries in 1891 to visit King Siaosi (George) Tupo, where they obtained permission to preach.

 Health

 By some published surveys, Tonga has one of the highest obesity rates in the world.
 World Health Organization data published in 2014 indicate that Tonga stands fourth overall in terms of countries listed by mean body mass index data.
 In 2011, 90% of the adult population were considered overweight using NIH interpretation of body mass index (BMI) data, with more than 60% of those obese.
 70% of Tongan females aged 15–85 are obese.
 Tonga and Nauru have the world's highest overweight and obese populations.

 In late October 2021, Tonga reported its first case of COVID-19 based on a New Zealand air passenger's positive test.

 Education

 Primary education between ages 6 and 14 is compulsory and free in state schools.
 Mission schools provide about 8% of the primary and 90% of the secondary level of education.
 State schools make up for the rest.
 Higher education includes teacher training, nursing, and medical training, a small private university, a woman's business college, and a number of private agricultural schools.
 Most levels of higher education are pursued overseas.

 Tongans enjoy a relatively high level of education, with a 98.9% literacy rate, and higher education up to and including medical and graduate degrees (pursued mostly overseas).
-They hold the body of academic knowledge created by their scholars in high esteem and the Kukū Kaunaka Collection, which comprises every doctoral and master's dissertation written by any Tongan in any country is archived by Seu'ula Johansson-Fua at the Institute for Education in Tonga.
+They hold the body of academic knowledge created by their scholars in high esteem and the Kukū Kaunaka Collection, which comprises every doctoral and master's dissertation written by any Tongan in any country, is archived by Seu'ula Johansson-Fua at the Institute for Education in Tonga.